 The pathophysiology, diagnosis, and treatment of ABPA will be reviewed here.
 General issues related to bronchiectasis are discussed separately.
 (See "Clinical manifestations and diagnosis of bronchiectasis in adults" and "Treatment of bronchiectasis in adults".)

-The pathogenesis of ABPA remains incompletely understood [5,6].
+The pathogenesis of allergic bronchopulmonary aspergillosis (ABPA) remains incompletely understood [5,6].
 There is no relation between the intensity of exposure to airborne Aspergillus spores and rates of sensitization to the fungus as measured by skin testing .
-Although all spores that are inhaled in sufficient quantities can behave as allergens, the normally low level of IgG against fungal antigens in the circulation and the low anti-fungal secretory IgA in bronchoalveolar fluid suggest that healthy individuals are able to effectively eliminate fungal spores [8,9].
+Although all spores that are inhaled in sufficient quantities can behave as allergens, the normally low level of IgG against fungal antigens in the circulation and the low antifungal secretory IgA in bronchoalveolar fluid suggest that healthy individuals are able to effectively eliminate fungal spores [8,9].
 In contrast, exposure of atopic individuals to fungal spores or mycelial fragments results in the formation of IgE and IgG antibodies.

-In another study, the costimulatory molecule OX40 ligand was crucial for driving Th2 responses to A. fumigatus in the CD4+ cells of patients with CF and ABPA .
+In another study, the costimulatory molecule OX40 ligand was crucial for driving Th2 responses to A. fumigatus in the CD4+ cells of patients with cystic fibrosis (CF) and ABPA .
 Heightened Th2 reactivity in these patients correlated with lower mean serum vitamin D levels.